2017 GROUP RIDE PROGRAM

 CFC Group Ride Program Guide: A must-read for all new club members, this guide will provide you with information about how the program runs, such as the “Group Ride Cancellation Policy & Procedure”, and answers to frequently-asked questions, such as “What Should I Eat & Drink During a Ride?”.

-CFC Group Ride Schedule: This planning worksheet contains information that will help you “Be Ready to Ride” as well as the dates for all group rides.
+CFC Group Ride Schedule: This planning worksheet contains the dates for all group rides as well as information that will help you “Be Ready to Ride” including how to get started on STRAVA so you can log your cycling kms.

 - Note that the Start Locations in the schedule are subject to change.
 Start Locations for all rides will be confirmed by Group Ride Leaders (GRLs) via the CFC “Members Only” Facebook page 2 days before the scheduled ride.